samis/dotter/README.md

 Due to the name 'dotter' already being used, the gem is available under the name 'dotter_dotfiles'.
 Install it with `gem install dotter_dotfiles`

 To see all available commands, use `dotter help` or look at the list of commands below.
-Not all commands are currently implemented.
+All commands are implemented, but the clone command is dumb due to the difficulties involved in reconstructing the entire structure and state ` ~/dotfiles` from a single, flat git repository.

 Commands:
 ```